dribnet/strokes/README.md

 ## A Hello World example

-The following example should be enough to get you started in your own project (without forking this repo):
+The following example should be enough to get you started in your own project (without the need to fork this repo):

     lein new trystrokes
     cd trystrokes

 `project.clj`:

-     ;; ...
+     ;; (...
      :dependencies [[org.clojure/clojure "1.4.0"]
                     [net.drib/strokes "0.4.0"]]
      :min-lein-version "2.0.0"